Analysing Multiscale Clusterings with Persistent Homology: Acknowledgements

-DS acknowledges support from the EPSRC (PhD studentship through the Department of Mathematics at Imperial College London).
+JS acknowledges support from the EPSRC (PhD studentship through the Department of Mathematics at Imperial College London).
 MB acknowledges support from EPSRC grant EP/N014529/1 supporting the EPSRC Centre for Mathematics of Precision Healthcare.
+We thank Heather Harrington for helpful discussions and for the opportunity to present work in progress at the Oxford Centre for Topological Data Analysis in January 2023.
+We also thank Iris Yoon, Lewis Marsh and Amritendu Dhar Shekhar for valuable discussions.
+This work benefited from the first author's participation in Dagstuhl Seminar 23192 ``Topological Data Analysis and Applications'' in May 2023.